 Techniques of preparing for and taking various types of tests as found in a college setting.
+May be taken four times for a maximum of four credit hours.

-REA 100 Reading Series /4 cr. hrs./4 periods (4 lec.)
+REA 100-120 Reading Series /4 cr. hrs./4 periods (4 lec.)

-Prerequisite: College reading assessment test scores.
+Prerequisite(s): College reading assessment test scores.